About The Build America Bureau

-The Bureau combines the Bureau, TIFIA and RRIF loan programs, Private Activity Bonds (PABs), and the new $800 million FASTLANE grant program all under one roof within the Office of the Undersecretary for Transportation for Policy.
+The Bureau combines the Bureau, TIFIA and RRIF loan programs, Private Activity Bonds (PABs), and the INFRA grant program all under one roof within the Office of the Undersecretary for Transportation for Policy.

 The Bureau addresses the procedural, permitting and financial barriers to increased infrastructure investment and development by: